richClubb/adventofcode/2023/day05/Languages.md

 I like C as a language, but OMG does it need some quality of life improvements.
 I tried to use just raw C with as few bells and whistles as possible but I didn't arbitrarily limit myself to just C99.
 If the C standards have been released then they are good enough for me.

-I used this as an excuse to heavily use memory management as it's not something I'm very comfortable using, and I made sure to use 'valgrind' heavily during unit tests and system testing to make sure I validated the different pieces of code cleaned up their memory correctly.
+I used this as an excuse to heavily use memory management as it's not something I'm very comfortable using, and I made sure to use 'valgrind' heavily during unit and system testing to make sure I validated the different pieces of code cleaned up their memory correctly.

+I want to try and find a better method of unit testing the "memory safety".

 ### Toolchain frustrations